 The ImmuneFx™ cancer vaccine capitalizes on the ability of bacterial antigens to evoke a strong immune response and the ability of the patient's immune system to respond to the presence of the bacterial antigens by directing the force of the immune system specifically to the tumor.
 In addition to the obvious human medical markets, Morphogenesis is also poised to enter the veterinary cancer market for companion animals.
 Preclinical studies have shown that the vaccine can be produced for and safely delivered to dogs with naturally occurring lymphoma.
 In all instances, the ImmuneFx™ vaccine was well tolerated, produced strong humoral, cellular and clinically relevant anti-tumor responses and elicited no toxic side effects.

-A canine B cell lymphoma is currently underway and a Phase I human trial for the ImmuneFx™ vaccine is expected to begin next year.
+A canine B cell lymphoma is currently underway, an equine melanoma study is expected to begin early next year and a Phase I human trial for the ImmuneFx™ vaccine is expected to begin in the fall of next year.